LuckyLuc96/LuckyLuc96/README.md

 ### Hi there 👋
-- 🫠 Also use names "Judgefae" or "Fae"
+- Also go by "Judgefae", "Fae", or just Christian
-- 🔭 I’m currently working on expanding my portfolio and my education.
+- I’m currently working on expanding my portfolio and am looking for full time work.
-- 🌱 I’m currently learning more Python and kotlin!
+- I’m currently learning more c++
-- 💬 Ask me about my Azerothcore based server and scripts
+- Ask me about my Azerothcore based server and scripts
-- 😄 Pronouns: He/Him
+- Pronouns: He/Him
 <!--
 **LuckyLuc96/LuckyLuc96** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.